Nicolas9415/reactNative/README.md

 ## Push Notifications
  In order for push notifications to work in this app, you must create your own firebase project following the instructions provided by them.

+ After that, you must download the google-services.json file and place it under reactNative/android/app/.
- After that, you only need to provide your own private API KEY in the file reactNative/src/App.js in the line 29
+ Also, you must provide your own API KEY and place it on the file main.dart in line 29